 FINDING A BALANCE

 We can use love languages to connect, and to deepen our intimacy.
-But we must use them wisely and we must do the work to know ourselves better,
+But we must use them wisely and we must do the work to know ourselves better, not just others.

 Often, in the beginning, there is often a tendency to keep score – making note of who did what for whom.
 ‘All the beauty that comes with learning to speak each other’s love languages gets erased when we get competitive about it,’ says marriage therapist Linda Carroll.